BigCommerce Review: A Good Ecommerce Solution in 2023?

 |Number of Products||unlimited||unlimited||unlimited|

-BigCommerce is definitely a powerful ecommerce platform, but it isn't perfect.
-Localizing the frontend of your online store is relatively complicated, and the tricky workaround for creating versions of your store in different languages is not something we found particularly appealing.
-Beginners without any knowledge of programming and looking to open an online store, perhaps in a country where English isn't spoken, would be better advised to look elsewhere.
+BigCommerce is a powerful ecommerce platform, but it isn't perfect.
+Localizing the front end of your online store is relatively complicated, and the tricky workaround for creating a multi-lingual website is not something we found particularly appealing.
+Beginners without any knowledge of programming and looking to open an online store, perhaps in a country where English isn't spoken, should look elsewhere.

-If none of that distresses you too much, then you might have found the ideal ecommerce solution with BigCommerce: The platform takes care of pretty much everything and impressed with its product management, large number of selling options, and solid analytics.
+However, if none of the above applies to you, BigCommerce might be the ideal ecommerce solution for your business: The platform takes care of pretty much everything and impressed us with its product management, wide selection of selling options, and solid analytics.
 Thanks to its extensive array of marketing options, we're certain that you'll be able to easily promote your store.

-BigCommerce's support for dropshipping and multi-channel marketing mean that it's well-suited to serve as a headquarters for your ecommerce undertaking.
+BigCommerce's support for dropshipping and multi-channel marketing means that it's well-suited to serve as a launchpad for your ecommerce undertaking.

-If you're looking for a comparable platform that makes creating websites in different languages easy, we can point you towards our overall winner, Wix.
+If you're looking for a comparable platform that makes creating websites in different languages easy, we can point you toward our overall winner, Wix.

-Should BigCommerce's lack of personalization have rubbed you the wrong way, 1&1 IONOS's powerful site builder packed with ecommerce features might be more to your liking.
+Should BigCommerce's lack of personalization make it unappealing, 1&1 IONOS's powerful site builder packed with ecommerce features might be worth checking out.